Richard Golian

 26 Jul 2025

-What happens when you quit ultra-processed food?
-Chronic stomach pain since childhood.
-Bloating, fatigue, poor sleep.
-Doctors found nothing.
-Then I stopped eating UPF — and every symptom disappeared.
+Ultra-processed food quietly made me ill for years.
+Chronic stomach pain since childhood, bloating, fatigue, poor sleep.
+Doctors found nothing wrong.
+Then I stopped eating ultra-processed food, and every symptom disappea…

 8 Jun 2025